-As the bookshelf hangs in the room, the space around it filled with a soft and warm light today.
+As the bookshelf hang in the room, the space around it filled with a soft and warm light.
 Water came pouring at the stems of the fern onto the soil plateau that it grew from.
 It never questioned where it came from, but enjoyed the feeling as it soaked the ground around its roots.
 They were a bit cramped up and sometimes it wished that the day of release would come again and the soil would loosen up so that his poor old roots may shoot further.
-But it enjoyed the water, his roots sucking it in.
+But it enjoyed the water as his roots sucked it in.
 As it got pumped up through his stem and out towards the tips of his leaves.
 He felt fresh again.
 A light breeze moved it’s leaves aside and some more water drizzled onto the last dry spot on his shady side.
 He liked it when such a breeze came around on such an occasion.
 It was good.

 Zeus took two more steps and felt that those were the last ones.
 Slowly he started tipping the book towards the edge of the black, almost-teak plank.
 This was his monument and it was time to tear it down.
 Silently he let it go.

-That night, a heavy book fell to the ground next to a potted fern.
-It’s pages blank except for one tiny red smudge on the first page.
+That night, a book fell to the ground next to a potted fern.
+It’s pages blank, except for one tiny red smudge on the first page.
 Somewhere high above a satisfied smile hung in the air before being whisked away.